A fast ride with a handful of hills; one being Titterstone Clee, its trig point and radar stations.

-Not likely in the summer but you never know?!
+What will March hold?!
 A flowing route with a few #wills_hills.
 Head up onto The Cotswolds and loop round to Birdlip for a wonderful descent to the outskirts of Gloucester.
 Over The Severn making your way to Tenbury Wells with views of Titterstone Clee in the distance.
 Cross The Teme and begin the climb, a false summit as you get to the main road then climb again for the actual summit.
 All the way to the top passing old quarries, their workings and air traffic control radar domes; 10m of grass and you are at the trig point for an amazing view.
 Then back down, flowing through Leominster and on to the Wye Valley.
 Another cracker of a climb at Symonds Yat then roll to Chepstow, back across the bridge and into Bristol for the Arrivee.

-Tea, coffee & cake at the Arrivee if you arrive back with or after me.
+Tea, coffee & cake at the Arrivee.

 On street parking locally, you’ll be updated before the event.